An office conversion into a contemporary residential development in popular Nottinghamshire town from £99,995.

 With the right property, a shrewd investor can generate enough money to retire early.
 A well-chosen property portfolio can easily rival a salary, and more often than not requires no management of the investor.

 Buy-to-let returns can be more reliable and effectively offer higher yields than cash sitting in a bank account.
 The housing supply in the UK is also at a 100-year low, and demand is growing daily.
 It is predicted that 25% of households will be privately rented within the next 5 years.

 All investment comes with a level of risk, but in the world of investment property is as safe as they come.

 The demand for residential property exists as long as tenants need accommodation.
 The UK currently has a population of 66.96m, due to 80.6 years life expectancy and 283,000 people emigrating into the UK.
 Alongside this, 101,669 couples are divorcing and 2018 saw 12.1 births per 1000 people, proving a need for more homes.

 This Is Money's research discovered that Nottingham claims first and fifth rental hotspots in the UK.
 NG1 takes first place with an average rental yield of 11.99% while NG7 held fifth place with at 8.89%.

-Nottingham Trent University was ranked #1 University in 2017 by Times Higher Education whilst Nottingham Business School has this year being shortlisted for Times Higher Education Business School of the Year.
-The district has a steady flow of first-class talent with up-to-the-minute skills.
+Nottingham Trent University was ranked #1 University in 2017 by Times Higher Education whilst Nottingham Business School has this year been shortlisted for Times Higher Education Business School of the Year.
+The district has a steady flow of the first-class talent with up-to-the-minute skills.